jonasman/teslasite/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "All Tesla release notes and changes"
 permalink: /
 ---

 # Tesla Notes
 {: .fs-9 }

-Tesla Notes is your go to destination to read release notes about Tesla Firmware, Supercharging changes and in the future Hardware and store changes.
+Tesla Notes is your go to destination to read release notes about Tesla Firmware, Supercharging changes and Hardware and Store changes.
 {: .fs-6 .fw-300 }

 ---

 ## Firmware Release Notes

-This notes are contributed to the site via reddit, websites or PRs.
+These notes are contributed to the site via reddit, websites or PRs.

 ## Supercharging info

 This infromation is collected based on news sites.

+## Hardware and Store changes

+These changes are collected by observation, news sites and Tesla communications.